alvarvelazquezdeleonlavarrios/Blue-Reflection-Minecraft-Demons/README.md

 #### Data Pack (behaviours)

-Functions that allows Minecraft: Java Edition render the demons into the game and just make them wander in the world.
+Functions that allows Minecraft: Java Edition render the demons into the game and just make them wander in the world (similar to a "template").

 Features:
 - Natural random spawning (replaces all hostile mobs)